Installing Qt for desktop

 On Windows you can choose between MinGW and MSVC compiler packages.
-If you're planning to edit the source code and you want to use Visual Studio, you can select the matching MSVC component instead of MinGW.
+If you're planning to use Visual Studio and edit the source code, you can select the matching MSVC component instead of MinGW.

 These instructions are for desktop platforms.
 For embedded devices, you have to compile Qt manually, or use the prebuilt libraries available on Pegasus' GitHub page.
 See the cross compiling Qt page for more information.

-On many Linux distros, such as Debian (Ubuntu, Mint, ...) the Qt libraries available in the official repositories are often several years old (as a trade-off between stability and access to the latest software).
+On many Linux distros, the Qt libraries in the official repositories are often several years old (as a trade-off between stability and access to the latest software), or miss some components.